shubranshugupta/ineuron-DLCVNLP-assignments/Assignment1/README.md

 # Ineuron DLCVNLP Assignment 1

-### We have to convert the ANN_implementation_demo.ipynb file taken on 26 Sep 2021 into a modular format.
+## We have to convert the ANN_implementation_demo.ipynb file taken on 26 Sep 2021 into a modular format

 1. File1 = Creating model